How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 She includes in her book an “Emotional Vampire Survival Guide,” with assessments and practical analysis.
 The problem I see with her commentary is that it leads you to believe that some people are emotional vampires while others are not.

 From my observations, everyone is an emotional vampire.
+(I am an emotional vampire too.)
 It’s merely a function of the situation and conditions that determine the level and degree of our vampirism.

 Saying that some people are energy vampires while other people aren’t, sets up a victim-perpetrator game that the ego loves to play.
 So let’s not play it!